• Home

 Picture

-On August 20th or August 21st, go outside and sit in view of a pollinator plant.
+On August 22nd or 23rd (or both, if you want to participate more than once!), go outside and sit in view of a pollinator plant.
 It can be your favorite flowering bush in your garden, a cluster of wildflowers on the sidewalk, or something found at the local park.

 Picture